kaarelkaarelson/Effective-Vim/vim_commands.md

 Enter into insert mode before a cursor: `i`

+Enter into insert at the end of the line: `A`

 Enter into insert after the cursor: `Alt + a`

 Enter into normal mode: `jj`